NSO IDE

 Make Package

 Use this command to create a new package.
 The aim of this command is to provide functionality similar to ncs-make-package.
-It will create the basic structure for you to start developing a new service pacakge.
+It will create the basic structure for you to start developing a new service package.

-- In VSCode, go to View -> Command Palette -> "NSO: Make Package"
+- In VSCode, go to

-- Your system NCS_DIR will be populated for the NSO directory, however you may omit it or define a different path.
+- Your system NCS_DIR will be populated for the NSO Installation directory, however you may omit it or define a different path.
+This is used only for discovering YANG packages.

-- Click Create Package once all required fields have been entered
+once all required fields have been entered

 - NSO IDE will create the required package and open a new instance of VSCode Editor with NSO Package already open